clovervidia/kenkenplayer/README.md

 `Enter` is the same as pressing the `Check` button, allowing you to check your work from anywhere in the puzzle.

 `Ctrl-N` moves between the currently focused cell and the notes text box, and vice versa.

+`Ctrl-B` in the notes text box toggles the bold style on the currently selected text.

+`Ctrl-I` in the notes text box toggles the italics style on the currently selected text.

+`Ctrl-U` in the notes text box toggles the underline style on the currently selected text.

+`Ctrl-K` in the notes text box toggles the strikethrough style on the currently selected text.